-DC 5.3.3.1 Any Athlete equaling or breaking a World Record in Swimming, as defined in the FINA Swimming Rules, shall be tested immediately after the race, or at the latest, 24 hours after the race.
-No World Record shall be recognized unless such test returns a Negative Finding based, at a minimum, on the standard In-Competition analytical Testing menu.
-When a relay team breaks or equals a World Record, only the four Athletes who swam this specific race must be tested.
+DCArt.
+5.3.3.1 Any Athlete equaling or breaking a World Record or World Junior Record in Swimming, as defined in the FINAWorld Aquatics Swimming Rules, shall be tested immediately after the race, or at the latest, within 24 hours afterof the raceconclusion of the Event.
+No World Record / World Junior Record shall be recognized unless such test returns a Negative Finding based, at a minimum, on the standard In-Competition analytical Testing menus.
+When a relay team breaks or equals a World Record / World Junior Record, only the four Athletes who swam this specific race must be tested.

-DC 5.3.3.2 Should an Athlete equal or break a national record in a FINA Competition and not otherwise be selected for Testing, and the Rules of the Member Federation of the Athlete are similar to DC 5.3.3.2, the Member
+PCART.
+5.3.3.2 Should an Athlete equal or break a national record or continental record in a FINAWorld Aquatics Competition and not otherwise be selected for Testing, and the Rules of the Member Federation or Continental Organization of the Athlete are similar to PCART.
+5.3.3.21, the Member Federation may request FINAWorld Aquatics to conduct Testing on such Athlete upon payment of a fee reasonably determined by FINAWorld Aquatics to cover the costs of the test.

-Federation may request FINA to conduct Testing on such Athlete upon payment of a fee reasonably determined by FINA.
+DCArt.
+5.4 Testing Requirements

-DC 5.4 Testing Requirements
+DCArt.
+5.4.1 FINA World Aquatics shall conduct test distribution planning and Testing as required by the International Standard for Testing and Investigations.

-- DC 5.4.1 FINA shall conduct test distribution planning and Testing as required by the International Standard for Testing and Investigations. - DC 5.4.2 Where reasonably feasible, Testing shall be coordinated through ADAMS in order to maximize the effectiveness of the combined Testing effort and to avoid unnecessary repetitive Testing.
+DCArt.
+5.4.2 Where reasonably feasible, Testing shall be coordinated through ADAMS in order to maximize the effectiveness of the combined Testing effort and to avoid unnecessary repetitive Testing.

-DC 5.5 Athlete Whereabouts Information
+DCArt.
+5.5 Athlete Whereabouts Information